rcl-ssl/docs/authorization/authorization.md

 ---
 title: Authorization
-description: Learn how to obtain authorization to access Azure resources for use in the RCL applications
+description: Learn how to obtain authorization to access Azure resources for use in the RCL SSL applications
 has_children: true
 nav_order: 3
 ---

 # Authorization
-**V.7.0.0**
+**V7.1.0**

 In this section, you will learn how to obtain authorization to access resources for use in the RCL SSL applications.